 3. Teach Proper Dietary Habits

 Here’s one that parents have been struggling with for most of recorded history.
 Like adults, children tend to gravitate to food high in sugar, salt, and fat.
-Unlike adults, they don’t have a perfect understanding of why they should avoid it, and in fact are more than willing to scream themselves blue in order to get it.
+Unlike adults, they don’t have a perfect understanding of why they should avoid it.
+In fact, some children are more than willing to scream themselves blue in order to get these unhealthy foods.

 Anyone responsible for raising a child probably knows how difficult it can be to keep healthy food in their diet.
-Greens and other beneficial food groups often cost extra – a pretty tough sell if the recipient’s probably going to throw them against a wall.
+Greens and other beneficial food groups often cost extra – a pretty tough sell if the recipient is probably going to throw them against a wall.

 Let’s look at cataracts and macular degeneration (AMD) for example.
-Both are extremely common, age-related visual diseases, and between them, they account for 56 percent of new cases of blindness worldwide.
-In recent years, researchers have found that both can be combated by diets rich in zeaxanthin and lutein – two molecules that are part of a group called “carotenoids” that can reduce some of the chemical stresses that cause AMD and cataracts.
-A major review on the topic, published in the journal Nutrients, found that these carotenoids played an important role in preventing the two diseases.
+Both are extremely common, age-related visual diseases.
+Cataracts are one of the leading causes of blindness worldwide.
+In recent years, researchers have found that both AMD and cataracts can be combated by diets rich in zeaxanthin and lutein.
+These are two molecules that are part of a group called “carotenoids” that can reduce some of the chemical stresses that cause AMD and cataracts.

-Fortunately for parents, the two are most commonly found in leafy greens, as well as corn, egg yolks, and some grains.
+Fortunately for parents, you can commonly find these two nutrients in leafy greens, corn, egg yolks, and some grains.
 Teaching children to value, or even enjoy these foods can lower their risk for sight-stealing disorders in their later lives.
-It’s might also be a good idea to incorporate easy and convenient eye vitamins into the daily diet to really get a vision boost.
+You can also hide ingredients like this in smoothies if your child isn’t quite on board with green food yet.
+It might also be a good idea to incorporate easy and convenient eye vitamins into the daily diet to boost your child’s vision even more.

 4. Make Sure to Take Them to a Vision Screening